 - 1. Definitions

-- 2. Financial Information
+- 2. Reserved

-- a.
-2015 and 2016 Profit and Loss Statements

-- b.
-2016 Balance Sheet

-- c.
-Projections

 - 3. Articles of Incorporation

 - 4. Bylaws

 - 5. Membership Agreement

 - 6. Subscription Agreement

-- 7. Information about Host

 IMPORTANT NOTES

 All capitalized terms in the body of this Offering Memorandum (excluding headings) have the definitions given to them in Exhibit 1 ("Definitions").
 Potential investors should familiarize themselves with these definitions in order to understand OCPC's business model and this Offering.